-Please join us Wednesday, April 23 through Friday, April 25 for the annual celebration of administrative professionals at Dartmouth.
-The festivities begin with a celebration lunch in the Grand Ballroom of the Hanover Inn, followed by a wide range of personal and professional development sessions throughout the rest of the week, plus tours of “hidden” Dartmouth and a Scavenger Hunt.
+Please join us Wednesday, April 22, through Friday, April 24, for the annual celebration of administrative professionals at Dartmouth.
+The festivities begin with a celebration breakfast in Collis Common Ground, catered by Maple Street Catering, followed by a wide range of personal and professional development sessions throughout the rest of the week, plus tours of “hidden” Dartmouth and a Scavenger Hunt.

 Please click here to register.